Greenhouses

 Galvanized Steel Frame Moderate to High Strong, durable, resists corrosion in most climates Can corrode in coastal/humid zones, heavier than aluminum

-Aluminum Frame High Lightweight, rust-resistant, low maintenance Conducts heat and cold, may require insulation
+Aluminum Frame High Lightweight, rust-resistant, low-maintenance Conducts heat and cold, may require insulation

 Keep in mind that a $5,000 polycarbonate greenhouse with a 15-year lifespan comes out to about $333 per year in depreciation, while a $10,000 glass structure over 30 years also equals $333 per year.
 Same annual cost, different upfront investment.